SHARE

 Blé Sucré – 7 Rue Antoine Vallon

 My first visit to Blé Sucré was over five years ago.
-I happened to be in the neighborhood on my most recent visit and was able to pop in for a pain au chocolate and a croissant.
+On my most recent visit, I was in the neighborhood and could pop in for a pain au chocolate and a croissant.
 They held up to the test years later.

 blé sucré croissants in Paris